How the West Integrates – and Disintegrates - Reason and Faith29 Jul 2019

-Let’s start with the obvious question about Reason, Faith, and The Struggle for Western Civilization.
+STI: Let’s start with the obvious question about Reason, Faith, and the Struggle for Western Civilization.
 What inspired you to write this book?

 And when I say “faith,” I mean orthodox versions of Judaism and Christianity and the way that they understand God.
 In one chapter, I speak very directly about what I call “The Miracle of the Jews.”
 The Jews’ hostility to idolatry, for example, reflected their radically different conception of God and his relation to the material world.
 Judaism’s dramatic confrontation of idolatry and pagan mythology amounted a powerful affirmation of the rationality of God and therefore of human reason.
 This was an intellectual revolution, and it occurred several centuries before the Greeks starting getting to anything close to the Hebrew prophets’ insights.

 It all comes together in the idea of God as Logos.
 When he was trying to explain the Jewish notion of God to Greek and Roman audiences, the first century Jewish scholar and Roman official, Philo of Alexandria, used this Greek phrase to describe an essential dimension of God’s nature: that God was Divine Reason itself.
 The Gospel of John hammers home this point in its very first line: “In the Beginning was the Logos.”
 The civilizational effect was to ground Greek and Roman achievements in philosophy, law, and the natural sciences on a foundation that the frankly stupid pagan religions never could.
 It also gave meaning to human freedom, justice, and an understandings of the created world that triumphed over the pagan religions’ fatalist understanding of these things.